 One particularly nice room at the Gayer Anderson Museum is a room now referred o as the Ancient Egyptian Room.
 This was once the private study of Gayer-Anderson, and several ancient artifacts from his collection are still on display in the room, including a brass Ancient Egyptian Cat with gold earrings, and a small black and gold mummy case which dates back to the 18th century BC.

 In short, no matter which room you walk into, you are going to see some truly remarkable artifacts on display, and that is even before you focus any of your attention on the unique features of each room.
 The property is also home to a 15-meter-deep wishing well, along with several fountains which further enhance the experience for visitors.
+All in all, this museum has earned its place on any credible list of top Cairo tourist attractions.

 A Brief History of the Gayer Anderson Museum